Special Sessions

 This session aims to foster discussion and collaboration, leading to innovative solutions and impactful outcomes that benefit society as a whole.

-• Mathematical methods in the wave theory
+Mathematical methods in continuum mechanics and wave theory

-• New directions in pattern formation
+New directions in pattern formation

 Brief Description: This will complement a satellite workshop proceeding the conference which will have introductory talks on pattern formation with three main focus directions, (i) modelling vs characterisation of patterns, in (ii) discrete vs continuous systems, of (iii) active vs. passive systems that form multi- dimensional patterns.

-• Recent advances in mathematical fluid dynamics
+Recent advances in mathematical fluid dynamics

-Kengo Deguchi, Monash University, AUS; Igor Kukavica, University of Southern California, USA; Wojciech Ozanski, Florida State University, USA.
+Kengo Deguchi (Monash University), AUS; Igor Kukavica (University of Southern California), USA; Wojciech Ozanski (Florida State University), USA.

 Brief Description: The equations of fluid motion, derived over a century ago, are a source of enormous challenges and exciting problems for mathematicians.
 At large velocities, fluid flows become seemingly chaotic, but nevertheless possess some structure.
 It is widely believed that such flows, called turbulent and often observed in nature, still satisfy the equations of motion (Navier-Stokes equations), but are difficult to construct or study mathematically.